If your holiday marketing strategy doesn’t already include a strategy for Giving Tuesday, it’s time to create one.

 - Define the charity.
 Is the charity the philanthropic arm to your organization or a partner?

 - Consider how philanthropy resonates with your organization.
-This is the chance to speak from the heart about what matters to your organization beyond business and how the charity aligns with core values.
-The Third Edition of Salesforce’s State of the Connected Customer report shows that 56% of today’s customers seek to buy from philanthropically minded companies.
+This is the chance to speak from the heart about what matters to your organization beyond business.
+Share how the charity aligns with your organization’s core values.

 - Use Giving Tuesday as an opportunity to educate.
-Let your subscribers know about the valuable work that is being done by your chosen nonprofit.
-Many consumers value “doing good” during the holiday season and are open to learning about new causes.
+Let your customers, prospects, employees, and partners know about the valuable work done by your chosen nonprofit.
+People value “doing good” during the holiday season and they’re open to learning about new causes.

 - Reach beyond Giving Tuesday.
-Here is another opportunity to highlight the philanthropic efforts your organization has participated in throughout the year.
+Highlight the philanthropic efforts your organization has participated in throughout the year.
 For many organizations, Giving Tuesday is often just the highlight of a year of good work.

 Digital messaging for Giving Tuesday